This document explains how to manually install MapPress. Once installed, MapPress can be updated through the WordPress plugins screen.

 - Destination folder already exists

 If you get this error when installing, it’s because the old plugin version needs to be deleted before installing the new one.
-See the ‘Upgrades’ section above.
+See the ‘Remove Old Version’ section above.

 - Blank Screen after Installation